 Upon completion of the following programs, participants should be able to:

-- Code with the new ICD-10 diagnoses and procedural codes.
+- Code with the new ICD-10 diagnoses codes.

 This course is designed for vascular surgeons and their office staff including practice managers, nurse practitioners, physician assistants, nurses, surgery schedulers, coders, and others who seek the transition to the ICD-10 code sets for vascular surgery.